Definitions and glossary

 Yield, earning capacity

-Net operating income in relation to the book values of the properties, excluding development properties.
+Net operating income in relation to investment properties.

 Yield requirement, properties